-Since Brexit happened and everything has been firmed up, UK nationals wanting to live in Germany require a residence permit.
-That process is surprisingly easy and straight forward: studying in Germany is possible and simply requires a student visa, the same applies for vocational training.
-If you would like to set up a business, either self employed or incorporating a business, then you can apply for a permit too.
+Since Brexit happened and everything has been firmed up, UK nationals who live in Germany require a residence permit.
+That process is surprisingly straightforward: studying in Germany is possible and requires a student visa.
+The same applies to vocational training.
+If you want to set up a business, either self-employed or incorporate a business, you can also apply for a permit.
 Researchers at universities are also welcome with an offer from a university.
-If you would like to work in Germany and done vocational training or have a university degree then you are good to go after you’ve applied for a job seekers visa.
-Head over to Germany and find a job which then allows you to apply for a resident permit which is employer binding.
-With a job offer in your pocket, you can apply for a permit straight way.
-However, without vocational training or a university degree, it is near impossible to obtain a resident permit in Germany.
-UK degrees now need to be officially recognised in Germany, health insurance is needed which you get once you are working or studying.
+If you would like to work in Germany and have done vocational training or have a university degree, you are good to go after applying for a job seekers visa.
+Head over to Germany and find a job that allows you to apply for a residence permit that is employer binding.
+With a job offer in your pocket, you can apply for a permit straightway.
+However, obtaining a residence permit in Germany is nearly impossible without vocational training or a university degree.
+UK degrees now need to be officially recognised in Germany.
+Health insurance is required, which you get once you work or study.
 Speaking German to level B1 is a requirement for some permits.
-It goes without saying that you ought to speak German in Germany!
+It goes without saying: you ought to speak German in Germany!
 Check out this comprehensive website for further info: https://www.make-it-in-germany.com/en/

-Should you need to travel to Germany for business or a visit, then you wont need a visa.
+Should you travel to Germany for business or a visit, you won’t need a visa.